 July 2020—December 2021

-The Boston Society for Architecture (BSA) is kicking off the Race and Architecture series, aimed at listening, learning, and engaging architects of color as we educate ourselves of the challenges at hand.
+The Boston Society for Architecture (BSA) Race and Architecture series is focused on listening, learning, and engaging architects of color as we educate ourselves of the challenges at hand.
 Each conversation will influence the next, starting with a town hall and listening session on July 28, 2020.
 The design of our communities and workplaces perpetuate racism in a series of obvious as well as inconspicuous ways; join us on the fourth Tuesday of every month as we discover and discuss steps to create a just environment for all.

 There are many steps still to be taken, but the BSA EDI Resources page is a start to educate ourselves and be aware of the challenges at hand.